dexie/dexie-website/docs/DexieErrors/Dexie.SubTransactionError.md

 To work around this error, make sure that the parent transaction includes all tables that subtransactions may include and that if subtransactions require 'rw' mode, use 'rw' mode also in parent transactions.

-If you didn't have a parent transaction, but your transaction was initiated in your [Collection.each()](/docs/Collection/Collection.each()) or [Collection.modify()](/docs/Collection/Collection.modify()) callback, you should surround the call to Collection.each() / Collection.modify() with a transaction block, incuding the correct mode and tables to include.
+If you didn't have a parent transaction, but your transaction was initiated in your [Collection.each()](/docs/Collection/Collection.each()) or [Collection.modify()](/docs/Collection/Collection.modify()) callback, you should surround the call to Collection.each() / Collection.modify() with a transaction block, including the correct mode and tables to include.

 ### Sample using Promise.catch()